leognk/CharLM/README.md

   </tr>
 </table>

-We can see that patches bring information outside the current context window into the characters, which could explain parts of the improved performance with our model.
+We can see that patches bring information from outside the current context window into the characters, which could explain parts of the improved performance with our model.